yesodweb/persistent/development.md

 # running persistent tests

-all tests are ran from the main persistent directory
+all tests are ran from the persistent-test directory

-    cd persistent
+    cd persistent-test

 Use cabal